-You may recognize the name Fridley by having passed through the northern suburb of Minneapolis while driving along 694, or recognize it as the home to the corporate behemoth Medtronic.
+You may recognize the name Fridley because you’ve passed through the northern suburb of Minneapolis while driving along 694, or recognize it as the home to the corporate behemoth Medtronic.
 But, as with most cities in Minnesota, there is a pioneer family behind the name.
-As with many early families, if you dig deep enough there is a good chance you’ll uncover secrets, wrong-doing, or tragedy.
+And, as with many pioneer families, if you dig deep enough there is a good chance you’ll uncover secrets, wrong-doing, or tragedy.
 The Fridley family was victim to the worst tragedy–murder.

 Mary Fridley was the granddaughter of Abram and Betsey Fridley.
 Abram was a Winnebago Indian agent, lawyer, Minnesota territorial and state legislator, farmer, merchant, and land agent of the St. Paul and Pacific Railroad Company.
 Holding both wealth and power, the town of Manomin was newly named Fridley Township in 1879 to honor the first territorial representative for the area.
 Mary’s father, David, was a grocer and land owner in what now comprises the cities of Fridley, Columbia Heights, Hilltop, Spring Lake Park, and part of Northeast Minneapolis.
-Mary was raised with wealth and refinement but lacked the physical qualities that would land her a husband at an agreeable age.
+Mary was raised with wealth and refinement but lacked the physical qualities that would land her a husband at what was considered to be an acceptable age.
 She was often referred to as being slight, pale, and boring, but managed to hold a job as a teacher at Adams School for several years.
-When traveling salesman Frederick T. Price entered the picture, Mary was perhaps too eager to overlook his two previous marriages and criminal past for love.
-In 1907, at the age of 28, Mary and Fred were married and set up in Mary’s spacious apartment on Knox Avenue N in Minneapolis.
+When traveling salesman Frederick T. Price entered the picture, Mary was perhaps too eager to overlook his two previous marriages and criminal past for love and attention.
+In 1907, at the age of 28, Mary and Fred were married and set up in Mary’s spacious apartment on Knox Avenue in north Minneapolis.

-David Fridley, Mary’s father, had the reputation of being very frugal with his money.
-He chose to invest in land and real estate knowing the dividends would pay out in the long run over stocks and business investments.
-David often gifted his daughters, Mary and Louise, expensive gifts such as diamond jewelry, land, and cash, but they would not inherit the bulk of the Fridley estate until David died.
-Fred was never able to give Mary gifts to compare to those of her father and quickly became resentful of Mary’s family money.
-He felt he shouldn’t have to work every day to meet their expenses.
+David Fridley, Mary’s father, had a reputation for being very frugal with his money.
+He chose to invest in land and real estate knowing the dividends would pay out in the long term more than stocks and business investments.
+David often gave his daughters, Mary and Louise, expensive gifts such as diamond jewelry, land, and cash.
+However, they would not inherit the bulk of the Fridley estate until David died.
+Fred was never able to give Mary gifts that compared to those of her father and quickly became resentful of Mary’s family money.
+He felt he shouldn’t have to work every day to meet their household expenses.
 Although Fred had access to some of Mary’s cash, she mostly kept it hidden away in two separate savings accounts and a safe-deposit box in her name alone.
-David had suspected that Fred had only married Mary for her family’s wealth and advised Mary to stay prudent with her money.
+David suspected that Fred only married Mary for her family’s wealth and advised Mary to stay prudent with her money.

 Soon, Mary was covering all of their living expenses out of her accounts while Fred was working to keep his eager young mistress, Carrie Olson, in fine clothing and expensive trips abroad.
 He knew keeping the endearments of an attractive girl were not cheap.
 By the summer of 1914, Fred was living well beyond his means and becoming increasingly interested in getting his hands on a substantial amount of Fridley money.
 He hinted to his friend and business associate Charles D. Etchison of a plan to “press out” David, Louise, and Mary in order to get the money he felt would be rightfully his.

 In November of 1914, David explained to Mary that he was going to soon give her a gift of $10,000 cash and some railroad bonds and that she should make arrangements with her bank to access her safe-deposit box as soon as the gift came through.
-Mary was interested in using the money to establish a home for either aged women or children and met with Louise’s husband, William M. Dye, to inquire about the necessary steps to do so.
+Mary was interested in using the money to establish a home for either aged women or children.
+She met with her sister Louise’s husband, William M. Dye, to inquire about the steps involved in getting the project off the ground.
 On November 28, 1914, the day after David’s gift came though, Fred and Mary quarreled fiercely about the money over breakfast.
 Having plans to attend a matinee performance of The Prince of Pilsen at the Metropolitan Theater with Fred’s friend Charles, the trio ate lunch at the couple’s apartment before heading out.
 After the performance, Mary said she’d like to air-out her little dog, Chum, and go for a drive.
-Fred suggested they visit St. Paul to look for new portieres for their apartment.
+Fred suggested they visit St. Paul to look for new curtains for their apartment.
 After picking up Chum at the apartment, and with Charles in tow, they crossed the Mississippi River on the Franklin Street Bridge and headed south on Mississippi River Boulevard.

 As they neared the Town and Country Club, Fred announced that the car’s engine wasn’t working right and pulled over so he and Charles could tinker with it before continuing on.
 After asking if they would be there a while, Mary and Chum got out of the car and started walking along the side of the road.
-A few moments later, the men heard Mary yelling for Fred, and both men abandoned the car to find Mary and see what had happened.
+A few moments later, the two men heard Mary yelling for Fred.
+Both men abandoned the car to find Mary and see what had happened.
 With a dark dusk settling in, they found her lying at the base of a steep bluff, moaning and crying for help.
-They quickly scrambled down to her, Fred went to her side and assessed her injuries while Charles stayed a modest distance away.
-Fred asked Charles to go back to the road and flag down some help and then take his car to pick up either David or Louise and bring them to the hospital.
+They quickly scrambled down to her.
+Fred went to her side and assessed her injuries while Charles stayed a modest distance away.
+Fred asked Charles to go back to the road and flag down some help, and then take his car to pick up either David or Louise and bring them to the hospital.
 Charles, with the help of a passing motorist, made a call for a doctor and ambulance and quickly left in Fred’s car.
-Hearing the commotion, passerby scaled the bluff and carried Mary back up to the road where a doctor was waiting to examine her.
-Mary had not broken her neck, but had a large indentation, four- by five-inches in size, on the left side of her skull.
-The doctor told Fred there was nothing he could do for her until they got to the hospital, but admitted she may not live that long.
+Hearing the commotion, passersby scaled the bluff and carried Mary back up to the road where a doctor was waiting to examine her.
+Mary had not broken her neck but had a large indentation–four- by five-inches in size–on the left side of her head.
+The doctor told Fred there was nothing he could do for her until they got to the hospital, but admitted that she may not live that long.

 Against the doctor’s wishes, Fred insisted on riding in the ambulance with Mary to the hospital.
-During the ride, Fred repeatedly shook Mary’s small, unconscious body violently and yelled “Mary, speak to me!”
-Nearing the hospital, the doctor observed Fred resting his hand on Mary’s forehead and pressing his forearm over her nose and mouth, after which the doctor threatened to toss him from the ambulance if he didn’t stay away from her body.
+During the ride, Fred repeatedly shook Mary’s small, unconscious body violently and yelled: “Mary, speak to me!”
+Nearing the hospital, the doctor observed Fred resting his hand on Mary’s forehead and pressing his forearm over her nose and mouth, after which the doctor threatened to toss him from the ambulance if he didn’t stay away from her.
 Mary died just before arriving at the hospital.

 Mary was laid to rest under the Fridley monument at Lakewood Cemetery in Minneapolis.
-She’d left an estate worth over $25,000 (equal to about $575,000 today,) which under Minnesota law would pass to her husband since she didn’t have a will and the couple had no children.
-By the first week of December, Fred had moved to have himself appointed administrator of her accounts.
+She’d left an estate worth over $25,000 (equal to about $600,000 today), which under Minnesota law would pass to her husband since she didn’t have a will and the couple had no children.
+By the first week of December, Fred moved to have himself appointed as the administrator of her accounts.
 After finding out the process could take some time, Fred begged the bank to front him some cash to “settle her affairs.”
 Playing the grieving widower paid off for him, the bank agreed to give him $500, which would be deducted from Mary’s estate when it was paid out.
-The next day Fred and Carrie moved into a brand new apartment in Minneapolis, happily telling the landlord they were newlyweds.
+The next day, Fred and Carrie moved into a brand new apartment in Minneapolis, happily telling the landlord they were newlyweds.
 David Fridley covered all of Mary’s hospital, funeral, and burial expenses.

 Fred Price pleaded not guilty to the murder charges against him in Hennepin County on December 2, 1915.
 The same day, Charles Etchison was arrested in Washington D.C. and was, along with his wife, escorted back to Minneapolis by train.
 Officials decided to stop the train in Chicago in order to question Charles about his role in the murder before arriving in Minneapolis.
 After two days of intense questioning, Charles asked his wife to kneel with him and pray in a corner of his holding cell.
-When they finished Charles exclaimed, “Price killed Mary,” and his wife fainted onto the floor.
+When they finished Charles exclaimed, “Price killed Mary.”
+His wife immediately fainted and fell to the floor.

-Authorities moved quickly to get a statement from Charles.
-In it, he explained that Fred had planned the murder months in advance.
-His plan had formulated so fully that by November 6, 1914 he’d begun driving around to choose the exact spot for it to happen.
-Because Fred had spent eighteen months in prison for assault with intent to kill, he knew in order to make his story believable he would need a witness.
+Authorities moved quickly to get an on-the-record statement from Charles.
+In it, he explained that Fred planned the murder months in advance.
+His plan was formulated so fully that by November 6, 1914, he’d begun driving around to choose the exact spot for it to happen.
+Because Fred had spent eighteen months in prison for assault with intent to kill, he knew that in order to make his story believable he would need a witness.
 In exchange for corroborating his story, Fred offered Charles $3,500 cash and release from a $1,500 debt owed to Fred.

-In preparation for trial, Mary’s body was exhumed on December 29, 1915 and an autopsy was performed the following day.
+In preparation for trial, Mary’s body was exhumed on December 29, 1915.
+An autopsy was performed the following day.
 Experts on both sides examined the results and prepared themselves for questioning in court.
-The trial opened on January 3, 1916 to an overflowing courtroom.
+The trial opened on January 3, 1916, to an overflowing courtroom.
 Thirty-six potential jurors were excused prior to opening statements because they stated they could not be impartial and believed Fred was guilty of murder.

 On January 15, 1916, Fred T. Price was convicted of first-degree murder.
-Three days later he was sentenced to life in prison.
-His attorney quickly moved for a new trial and after it was denied, it was appealed to the Minnesota Supreme Court.
-On December 26, 1916 his conviction was confirmed.
+He was sentenced to life in prison three days later.
+His attorney quickly moved for a new trial.
+After it was denied, they appealed to the Minnesota Supreme Court.
+On December 26, 1916, his conviction was confirmed.
 Fred Price would be separated from Carrie Olson Price, the woman he murdered Mary to be with, for the rest of his life.
 He died in Stillwater Prison on April 8, 1930.